-This guideline explains the provisions for occupant loads in the BC Building Code and the BC Fire Code.
+The following information explains the provisions for occupant loads in the B.C.
+Building Code and the B.C.
+Fire Code (Fire Code).
 There may be other external factors that affect occupant loads for a building or parts of a building, such as municipal bylaws and Liquor and Cannabis Regulation Branch, these are not included within the scope of this document.
 These other factors may be more restrictive than the building or fire code but they cannot permit a higher occupant load than the fire code.

-The BC Building Code occupant load is based on the intended use as determined by the designer.
-The occupant load determined under the fire code is the maximum number of people permitted in a space under any condition.
+The Building Code occupant load is based on the intended use as determined by the designer.
+The occupant load determined under the Fire Code is the maximum number of people permitted in a space under any condition.

 Relationship between the Building & Fire Codes

-For the purposes of this guideline and to ensure that there is an understanding of the terms used in this document, the following definitions are provided.
-These italicized definitions are the same as those included in both the building and fire codes.
+For the purposes of understanding the terms used on this page, the following definitions are provided.
+These definitions are the same as those in both the building and fire codes.

 In summary, the means of egress is the path of travel from any point in the building to a safe space, protected from fire, which is usually the street.
 The exit is the actual door leading out of the building and could also be the door leading into the fire protected stair shaft or corridor.
 The access to exit is the path of travel within the floor area to an exit.